 USB plug-and-play devices are the easiest to use.
 They are also the easiest method to infect computers.
 There are plenty of tools available in the market that claim protection against USB infections.
-In this article on how to protect the flash drive from viruses, we’ll talk about Phrozensoft Safe USB Tool – from the developers of Phrozensoft Mirage Anti-Bot – and some tips for better protection.
+In this article on how to protect the flash drive from viruses, we’ll talk about the Phrozensoft Safe USB Tool – from the developers of Phrozensoft Mirage Anti-Bot – and some tips for better protection.
 Remember that there is no such thing as 100% protection when it comes to computing – offline or online.